nelso0/barbotine-arbitrage-bot/README.md

 The things you need before installing the software.

-* Python 3.*
+* Python 3
-* Machine that can run bash scripts (search on Google how to run bash scripts if you're on windows, if you're on macOS/Linux it's installed by default, just type ´´´sh bash <script>´´´)
-* (not mandatory) AWS, Google Cloud or any cloud computing service to run the system 24/7
+* Environment where you can run bash scripts
 * (not mandotory, you can download the zip file of the repo) [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) package installed

 <a name="installation"/>